Bureau of Consumer Financial Protection.

-(19) What impediments are there to consumers opening a transaction or savings account remotely via mobile or online?
+(19) What impediments are there to consumers opening a transaction or Start Printed Page 33734savings account remotely via mobile or online?

 (20) What types of customer service or technical assistance concerns are there in the context of mobile financial services?
 For example, should consumers always have access to a customer service telephone number and/or call center?

 a.
 What methods are used to ensure consumers know when transactions are completed and funds available?
 Are additional methods needed?

 b.
 Do customer service levels vary depending on the dollar size of the mobile transactions?

 (21) What are some of the distinct challenges for financial service providers, including financial institutions, to offer mobile financial services to economically vulnerable consumers?
 Please describe in terms of these categories.

 a.
 Technical, including technology and operational.

 (22) What challenges and barriers exist for economically vulnerable consumers to access mobile financial services?

 a.
 Technological, including accessibility of devices and telecommunications services.